 - In addition there is a city museum, the Rotterdam Museum, two maritime museums and a war museum.

-Rotterdam is also a great place for shoppers.
-As well as boutiques, there are a number of markets, including the massive Blaak Market, which sells pretty much everything you can imagine, from food to clothes to antiques to fake antiques.
+- Rotterdam is a great place for shoppers.
+As well as boutiques there are a number of markets, including the massive Blaak Market, which sells pretty much everything you can imagine, from food to clothes, antiques and fake antiques.

 - A small part of Rotterdam did survive the war, the Delftshaven, or seaport for the city of Delft.
-It’s a bit out of town, and its windmill is reconstructed (not original), but it’s still a wonderful place for a stroll, packed with little delis and cafes and an outpost of the Rotterdam Museum.
+It’s a bit out of town and the windmill is a reconstruction, but still a wonderful place for a stroll.
+Packed with little delis and cafes and an outpost of the Rotterdam Museum.
 American visitors will also be interested in the fact that this is where the Pilgrims tried to leave for America, aboard the vaguely seaworthy Speedwell…

 Our pick of the best places to stay in Rotterdam are all ideally located right in the centre of town, so perfect for a short city break.